 Xela AID (Agency for Integrated Development) is a not-for-profit, non-sectarian, non-governmental organization and is apolitical.
 We have worked with a wide variety of religious organizations, humanitarian organizations, professional organizations, service organizations and others who share values consistent with our mission.

 The organization was founded by Leslie Baer in 1992 (pictured that year, far right, interacting with some local youth).
-At the time, she was a volunteer coordinator with a Los Angeles-based Order of Mother Teresa.
+At the time, she was a lay volunteer coordinator with a Los Angeles-based Order of Mother Teresa.
 At the urging of the Order, she traveled to Quetzaltenango (locally known as Xela — pronounced “shay-la”) to study Spanish.
-But with the decades-long Civil War raging on, she quickly became distracted.
+But with the decades-long Civil War raging on, she became distracted.

 Outside the classroom, Leslie found widespread suffering in rural communities where access to clean water, health care, and education were the exception.
 She returned to the states and asked for help from friend Fr.
 Peter Hickman, founder of the forward-thinking ecumenical community of St. Matthews.
 With the support of Fr.
 Hickman and Mother Teresa’s Order, the non-denominational community development organization Xela AID was born.